anuksha11/Lane-Detection/README.md

 <a href="https://drive.google.com/file/d/12gwN-XOWrpfUATAwPK3gC-bpZHx_C47G/view?usp=sharing" target="_blank">weights_full_6.h5</a> file corresponds to the model weights trained on cidata dataset and 6 epochs

 # Steps To Run The Code
+*To load the model and perform training:
-* Open the ipnyb file in Google Colab
+  - Open the ipnyb file in Google Colab.
   - Open the needed dataset file in Google Drive and add shortcut to MyDrive.
   - Open the needed weights file in Google Drive and add shortcut to MyDrive.
   - Make sure you have the dataset file and colab file in same google account.
+  - Run the code.
 * To do inferencing directly from user interface :
-  - Open the ipnyb file in Google Colab
+  - Open the Inferencing.ipnyb file in Google Colab.
   - Open the needed weights file in Google Drive and add shortcut to MyDrive.
-  - Run the code under "Inferencing Code From User Interface" subsection to get your user interface.
+  - Run the code.
   - Now you can open the link provided under output of the code after running the code or directly upload images to get the output of the model.